sufyanAbbasi/efflux/README.md

 proteins are globally shared and are unique to each body.
 Since each cell shares the same DNA, the code to generate the unique MHC Class I is shared.
 An immune cell then checks whether the cell's MHC Class I is a perfect fit for the MHC Class I protein presented on its own cell surface.

+The MCH Class I proteins act as a window into the cell.
+Cells present a random sample of the proteins that are in production inside the cell.
+In order to catch virus infected cells, immune cells then check that the proteins being presented on the surface are 1) proteins that it should be producing, and 2) don't belong to a foreign pathogen.

-This forms a defacto authentication system in the body.
+These two systems in combination form a defacto authentication system for the

-In digital authentication, symmetric cryptography operates on prime
-numbers: multiplying two large prime numbers produces an even larger number for which it is infeasible to derive the two primes that produced it.
-Since the numbers are prime, no other divisors exist to cleanly divide into those numbers.
-It's possible to build a simple genetic system using prime numbers, but there's an even more interesting cryptography system that is better suited for this type of authentication:
+cell: 1) identity, and 2) correctness.
+This is equivalent to a crpytographically-secure checksum!

 **Elliptical Curve Digital Signature Algorithm (ECDSA)**.

 ECDSA works by generating a private and public key from a set of shared